Training together as a couple in a romantic relationship can have numerous benefits.

 - When you feel better about yourself, you more easily attract others who reinforce your positive energy.

 These statements are geared toward reminding us that physical attributes are only part of the bigger picture of relating to others.
 Wellness as a concept and a lifelong practice is what makes an individual desirable, and just like a toned body or sculpted muscles it sets the stage for Cupid’s entrance.
-Confidence is very appealing, to both genders.
+Confidence is very appealing.
 Cultivate it in the gym, in your food/meal choices, and in the company you seek.
 Wear it proudly, and it will be reflected back to you.

 Read more on this topic in What’s Love Got to Do With Exercise?